How to Write a Graphic Designer Job Description [+ Free Template]

 - Reports To: List the job title this position reports to (don’t list the actual name of the person as that can change)

-- Direct Reports: This is crucial to know whether you need to provide this position with managerial and compliance training—a simple “Yes” or “No” will suffice
+- Direct Reports: This is essential to know whether you need to provide this position with managerial and compliance training—a simple “Yes” or “No” will suffice

 Step 2: Indicate Job Requirements & Responsibilities

-Your graphic designer job requirements should be concise but detailed enough to convey job specifics and what skills and experience a person may need to be successful in this position.
+Your graphic designer job requirements should be concise but detailed enough to convey job specifics.
 That means you have to know what your company needs.
 Do you need a generalized graphic designer who can do product design and branding?
 Or do you need someone specialized to do highly technical website design?

-List the responsibilities of this role.
+List the graphic designer’s responsibilities.
 While these may change over time, you’ll want to provide a general overview of what this position should do day-to-day.

 - Must quickly and thoroughly understand company branding, audience, and messaging techniques